 Protect your personal assets and minimize your tax liabilities

-The primary considerations in the choice of business entity will be how to protect your personal assets from liabilities of the business; tax strategies such as maximizing the tax benefits of startup losses, avoiding double (or even triple) layers of taxation, and converting ordinary income into long term capital gain, which is taxed at lower rates; selecting an entity that will be attractive to potential investors and lenders; availability of attractive equity incentives for employees and other service providers; and cost (startup and ongoing).
+The primary considerations in the choice of business entity will be how to protect your personal assets from liabilities of the business; tax strategies such as maximizing the tax benefits of startup losses, avoiding double (or even triple) layers of taxation, and converting ordinary income into long term capital gain, which is taxed at lower rates for non-corporate investors; selecting an entity that will be attractive to potential investors and lenders; availability of attractive equity incentives for employees and other service providers; and cost (startup and ongoing).